 4.4 Major Special Events will be allocated a maximum of 40 combined support hours per event for electrical hook ups.
 The Special Event Operator will be billed for each hour of work thereafter at the appropriate rate.
 This policy does not apply to the Budweiser Gardens venue.

-4.5 Solicitation of funds during Special Events is prohibited without written permission from the Parks & Recreation Department.
+4.5 Solicitation of funds during Special Events is prohibited without written permission from the City of London.
 Permission to collect donations may be granted for not-for-profit agencies, charities or events provided that evidence can be demonstrated that donations will be solicited on an unobtrusive, strictly voluntary basis.

 a) If an event operates successfully and in compliance with the requirements of this Policy, the Special Event will be given priority consideration to reserve the use of the City of London property, streets, roadways, showmobile for the same date(s) and/or weekend the following year (however if there are extenuating circumstances, the City may be unable to provide such priority consideration).